compound-finance/comet/docs/README.md

   * `perYearInterestRateSlopeHigh`: The interest rate slope high bound.
   * `perYearInterestRateBase`: The interest rate slope base.
   * `reserveRate`: The reserve rate that borrowers pay to the protocol reserves.
-  * `storeFrontPriceFactor`: The factor for calculation of the discounted collateral available for purchase upon liquidation of an account.
+  * `storeFrontPriceFactor`: The fraction of the liquidation penalty that goes to buyers of collateral instead of the protocol.
   * `trackingIndexScale`: The scale for the index tracking protocol rewards.
   * `baseTrackingSupplySpeed`: The rate for protocol awards accrued to suppliers.
   * `baseTrackingBorrowSpeed`: The rate for protocol awards accrued to borrowers.